 • Decide who your beneficiaries will be.

-• Assign the policy to the trustees.
+• Assign the policy to the trustees, so they become the legal owners.

 Key Considerations